Becoming an eLearning Instructor

 - Do you have access to e-mail frequently (at least daily during weekdays)?

 WHY: The primary mode of communication between an eLearning instructor and student is via E-mail.
-It is important you have access and ability of E-mail use to be successful in instructing the NCDA CDF eLearning course.
+It is important you have access and ability of E-mail use to be successful in instructing the NCDA eLearning course.

 - Will you typically be able to respond to student questions (by e-mail or phone) within a reasonable time frame?